 Do: Eat all the Egyptian Food

 There is so much delicious food to eat throughout Egypt, and you should try it all!
-My personal favorite is shawarma; a delcious shaved meat that I can’t get enough of.
-No matter if you get street food or go to a sit down restaurant you’ll find scrumptous food cooked fresh with plenty of Egyptian hospitality.
+My personal favorite is shawarma; a delicious shaved meat that I can’t get enough of.
+No matter if you get street food or go to a sit-down restaurant you’ll find scrumptious food cooked fresh with plenty of Egyptian hospitality.
 During your time in Egypt make sure you try:

 - Mahshi: stuffed grapes leaves.